sefunmi4/e-co/docs/architecture.md

 2. Commands are translated into actions within the runtime.
 3. The runtime communicates with the NixOS layer to execute system-level tasks or file operations.
 4. Updates are reflected back in the web UI in real time.

+## Multi-platform Targets

+EtherOS builds are defined through Nix flakes.
+Example configurations exist for a headless **server** image and a graphical **desktop** image.
+Future work will extend the runtime to mobile and wearable clients using React Native so that the same command APIs operate everywhere.

 ## Future Work